Debt limit bill gives Republicans IRS cuts, but Democrats say they expect little near-term impact

-WASHINGTON (AP) — House Republicans are seeking to make good on their campaign promise to rein in the IRS with cutbacks built into the debt ceiling and budget cuts package moving through Congress.
+WASHINGTON (AP) — House Republicans are seeking to make good on their campaign promise to rein in the IRS with cutbacks built into the debt ceiling and budget cuts package passed by Congress.

 Democrats expended a lot of political capital to get the IRS more money last year.
 They faced an onslaught of campaign ads, many of them misleading, about the expected hiring of 87,000 "new agents" to target low- and middle-class Americans.